analogdevicesinc/ai8x-training/README.md

 ### Limitations of MAX78000 Networks

 The MAX78000 hardware does not support arbitrary network parameters.
 Specifically,
-* Dilation, groups, depth-wise convolutions, and batch normalization are not supported. *Note: Batch normalization should be folded into the weights.*
+* Dilation, groups, depth-wise convolutions, and hardware batch normalization are not supported. *Note: Batch normalization should be folded into the weights, see [Batch Normalization](#Batch-Normalization).*

 * `Conv2d`: